semmel/async-mutex/README.md

 spins of the event loop), a callback supplied to the worker is called in order to release the mutex, allowing the next scheduled worker to execute.

+You can read more motivation in [this blog post](https://blog.mayflower.de/6369-javascript-mutex-synchronizing-async-operations.html).

 # How to use it?

 ## Installation